Benefit Payment Control Unit (BPCU)

 Hartford, CT 06150

-Please include your social security number on your check or money order.
+Please include your name and the last four numbers of your social security number on your check or money order.

-Express, Discover, Debit Card, or E-Check at (Official Payments link).
-Please note: A
+American Express, Discover, Debit Card, or E-Check to make

 convenience fee will be charged by the service provider.
 You will be

 informed of the amount of the convenience fee during the transaction and you

 – A full or partial deduction directly from the claimant’s

 If you are filing for Unemployment Benefits and have a balance